 National No Phone Day: Turn Off The Tech!

 There was one specific day, maybe two years ago, where I had noticed such increased stress from the social media and internet usage that I had grown accustomed too.
 I remember looking up some information about it and being astonished about all the negative effects that social media has on us as humans.
-I set out to accomplish a daring task that same day: I wanted to spend one whole day without social media (the old school doggy meme would suit here well: wow so brave).
+I set out to accomplish a daring task that same day: I wanted to spend one whole day without social media.

 Now I do it religiously.
 Sadly, life gets in the way as it does with most things.
 Some months I have an unplugged day every week.
 Other months I don’t get a day off at all.
 But I aim for at least one or two a month as a “detox” from the stress, anxiety, and general captivating addiction that the technology causes us.

 Think about it in your own life.
 What would you do with a full day of your life unplugged?
 No phone.
 No TV.
 Rule out the computer, internet, and social media too.
 No modern tech.
 Just you, your thoughts, your loved ones, and whatever the hell you want to do.

 It seems as the weeks, months, and years go by I always find a reason why I just can’t read that book, paint that canvas, or practice my aim at the range.
 There’s always an excuse or some reason I have to be busy.
 This one day there are no excuses left.
 The seething boredom and general relaxation take over enough to make all of my favorite hobbies seem so much more enjoyable again.
 The peaceful serenity of the national unplugging day permeates through the entire next week, leaving me refreshed and content.
 It’s just a bonus I get to spend more time on my hobbies or with my significant other.